chrswndrs/me/blackbook/README.md

  * `chmod -x` - remove executable for user, group, other
  * `chown rando foo` - change ownership of foo to rando

+## Killing Commands

+ - `kill %%` - kills programs running in fg and spamming shell (you can still type commands and get spammed by output from the cmd running in fg)
+ - `pgrep watch -lf` - shows
+ - `pgrep` - searches for a process by its name.
+Usefull if you have zombie processes running.
+ - `pkill foo` - Only kills foo.

 ## Setting Options for Shell, Standard Output

  * `set -o vi` - set console to vi-mode